TomDDG/ZXPicoMD/README.md

 The file explorer will only show compatible files, those with extension MDR, TAP, Z80 & SNA and directories.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/menulayout_v3.png "Menu Layout v3")

+### Quick Swap

+Firmware v1.3 added quick swap functionality to drive 1 allowing the user to quickly swap between 4 pre-loaded cartridges.
+This was only added to drive 1 as this drive number is often hardcoded into programs so being able to quickly flip between cartridges is an advantage.

+To use Quick Swap on drive 1 you have to first turn it on.
+To do this go into the menu (enter button), select drive 1 and scroll one right of the folder icon.
+You should see an icon with a swap symbol.
+Click on this and you will get a message that it is setting up Quick Swap for Drive 1.
+This takes a few seconds as it is creating 4 new cartridges, copying the contents of the current drive 1 cartridge to A, and creating 3 blank cartridges B,C & D. Once done it goes back to idle (blue light) and is ready to use.

+To quickly swap the cartridges just press the PREV or NEXT buttons and a selector will pop up showing cartridges 1A to 1D.
+Just pick the one you want, press enter and it will complete the swap.
+Simple as that.

+If you want to put a new image into a certain quick swap cartridge just first select the one you want, say 1D, and then just use the normal menu options to load a Z80 or format it etc...
+If you turn off quick swap (using the same icon), the cartridge currently selected remains in drive 1 and the others are lost, so recommend you save them first if needed.

 ### TAP copy